libp2p/jvm-libp2p/README.md

 etc. and other subsystems or concepts that are internal to implementations and do not impact the ability to hold communications with other libp2p processes.

+## Gossip simulator

+Deterministic Gossip simulator which may simulate networks as large as 10000 of peers

+Please check the Simulator [README](tools/simulator/README.md) for more details

 ## Adding as a dependency to your project

 Hosting of artefacts is graciously provided by [Cloudsmith](https://cloudsmith.com).